 In this counseling answer:

 •Instead of telling our kids about Prophet Ibrahim and his story, why not ask them to go and search for information about Prophet Ibrahim.
 To have this done in a safe way, we have to give them some supervision time.

-•Let him/her come up with Eid Nasheeds and choose one either to be sung, or he/she (according to age) would be given the task to ‘teach us’ (other family members) the song.
+•Let the child come up with Eid Nasheeds and choose one either to be sung.

-•For older children, you might want to consider asking them to come up with information about Eid customs and traditions around the world, to tell us what makes us as Muslims different and what unites us.
-Coming up with a PowerPoint presentation or moviemaker product would be very engaging for children at that age.
+•For older children, you might want to consider asking them to come up with information about Eid customs and traditions around the world.

 In answering this question, I will somehow take a different approach than the usual one.
 I will not just answer the question of how we could teach Eid to our children; rather, I prefer to take the opportunity of this question to talk about a very important approach in teaching children in general.